JPALTROW/PhysicsFinal/README.md

 # PARTING THOUGHTS
 Our simulation has all the code necessary to handle z-axis motion, we just never had any in the initial configuration. \
+Energy goes up over time.
+We think it is due to floating point error.
+Stuff kind of starts to wiggle. \
 Please don't destroy?!?